Desert Storm trading cards: Topps set

-George H. W. Bush was featured as card number 1 in the Topps set.
+George H. W. Bush was featured as card #1 in the Topps set.

-The Topps set is made up of 88 cards and 22 stickers, and includes images of people and material from all sides of the conflict.
+The Topps set is made up of 88 cards and 22 stickers, and includes images of people and materiel from all sides of the conflict.
 They display people such as Norman Schwarzkopf, Jr. and Dick Cheney, or military weapons or vehicles.
 As Commander in Chief, George H. W. Bush was featured as the first card in the series.
 The weapon and equipment cards give descriptions of each item's features, with information supplied by sources from The Pentagon and weapon suppliers.
 A package of eight cards and one sticker cost 50¢.
 Topps commented on the series stating it was "neither frivolous nor opportunistic", and the product did not "glamorize war".
 Topps insisted the cards provided adults and children educational information in a "non-sensational way".

 Topps issued the Desert Storm Collector Cards in three series: Series I: Coalition For Peace, Series II: Victory Series and Series III: Homecoming Edition.